SitaraJin/zoomcamp_project_2025/README.md

 Additionally, the following must be done:

-* Under IAM & Admin > IAM, add the following roles to the newly created service account: Storage Admin + Storage Object Admin + BigQuery Admin
+- Under IAM & Admin > IAM, add the following roles to the newly created service account: Storage Admin + Storage Object Admin + BigQuery Admin

-## Terraform
+## Using the Cloud

 In this part all the necessary infrastructure will be created:

-* GCS bucket
+- GCS bucket
-* Big Query dataset
+- Big Query dataset

 Before running terraform, you must modify the file `variables.tf` to your personal details.